mattstanbury/Nmea_uart/README.md

-first run spotlock code.
+First run spotlock code.
 Based on the Following example file:
+Code uploaded to Github and downloaded to home.

 # NMEA Parser Example